fanimasturina/Expert-System-Project-Aircraft-Company/README.md

 # ExpertSystemProject
-This is my final project for Expert System class with my friends Created using Java 8, with Eclipse Neon 2 with JESS 71p2 enviro. i'm the one who made it, so just gonna drop here in case i need to recall in the future.
+This is my final project for Expert System class with my friend.
+We agreed to share the projects, so just gonna drop here in case i need to recall the project in the future.
 Feel free to use the code, the project case and libraries included.
-I'm passed the class (and get an A anyways).
+This project is for Expert System class from Binus University.
+How to run the project:
+- Download Eclipse